 Some people actually prefer to feel some weight attached to their feet when cross-country skiing.
 The reason for this is because a slightly heavier ski will absorb some of your inefficiencies of technique.

-Visualize attaching a five-foot long stick made of balsa to one of your feet.
+Visualize attaching a five-foot long stick made of balsa wood to one of your feet.
 And, to your other foot, one made of oak.
 Every little twitch you make with your foot will transfer to that piece of balsa wood.
 On the other hand, the oak stick will not be nearly as sensitive to your movement.

 If you want to run ultra-light (and ultra-expensive) skis, your technique better be impeccable.